Toddler In Coma After Inhaling Baking Product - Mouths of Mums

-A Gold Coast toddler is in an induced coma after he inhaled a common cake decorating product while his mum was making a birthday cake.
+A Gold Coast toddler is continuing to recover, after he inhaled a common cake decorating product while his mum was making a birthday cake, resulting in him being placed in an induced coma for several days.

 Fourteen-month-old Dusty Wildman was playing beside his mum, professional baker Katie Robinson, as she prepared a Bluey cake for her friend Rochelle, when he managed to grab some gold dust powder.